slavpilus/picodash/README.md

 ### Hardware Issues

 - **Can't Connect to Port**: Make sure you're using the correct port and the Pico is connected properly
-- **Permission Denied**: On Linux/macOS, you may need to use `sudo` or add your user to the appropriate group
 - **Connection Error**: Try unplugging and reconnecting the Pico
 - **Memory Errors**: MicroPython has limited RAM - reduce code complexity or use frozen modules
-- **Button X Not Working**: This is a known hardware limitation on some display units.
-The code is designed to work without this button.

 ## License